HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 ```
 sharc.sheffield.ac.uk
 ```
-in the "Remote host" box and specify your username (port should always be 22).
+in the "Remote host" box, and specify your username (port should always be 22).

 Request an interactive session:
 ```bash